 Re the cut to the globe, he’d just be trying to avoid cutting to or from the clock when it wasn’t at a ‘neat’ spot.
 Maybe also under the cosh from Management for a speedy closedown for reasons of night shift pay?Charles Nove, presenter and former BBC announcer

 And winding on the clock to 2001 now – not strictly a BBC One closedown, but a night-time handover to BBC News 24.
 Something slightly unusual for that era popped up in another recent YouTube upload.

 In the days before BBC rolling news had an on-screen ticker, BBC News 24 turned its normally static lower-third into an impromptu ticker, to welcome BBC One viewers.

 Even back then, BBC News 24 generally made no reference to BBC One viewers coming on board.
 In the early years of the rolling news service, occasional verbal acknowledgements to BBC One viewers weren’t unusual.
-But this is the first time I’ve seen an on-screen message.
-I can only assume this was perhaps a one-off or a short-lived thing.
+But this is the first time we’ve seen an on-screen message.
+We can only assume this was perhaps a one-off or a short-lived thing.

 PICTURED: BBC One 1985 clock (recreation).
 SUPPLIED BY: created using facilities at 625.uk.com.
 COPYRIGHT: BBC.